 How to Write a Sensory Poem on Fall

-A sensory poem about fall describes all that the season encompasses through the five senses of hearing, sight, sound, smell and taste.
+A sensory poem about fall describes all that the season encompasses through the five senses: sight, sound, smell, touch, and taste.
 Often created as an elementary class assignment, the poems can also be found as published works.
 Sensory poems create a descriptive mind picture of an object or event, because the words echo the reader's own sensory experiences of that object or event.
 Because they are not tied to a specific type of poetic rhyme or form, beginning poets may find sensory poems extremely easy and effective writing.